 Appalachian accepts a variety of courses which hold an American Council on Education (ACE) recommendation.
 One source of potential ACE transfer credit is StraighterLine.
 Review the App State StraighterLine transfer credit policy to see which courses may transfer.
 Note: Current Appalachian students should fill out a Visiting Coursework request and receive permission to take a StraighterLine course prior to registering for the course.

-Should you have questions about StraighterLine or other ACE-recommended coursework, please reach out to Transfer Admissions & Engagement.
+To submit a transcript from StraighterLine, simply complete a Transcript Request from your StraighterLine account.
+Should you have any other questions about StraighterLine or other ACE-recommended coursework, please reach out to Transfer Admissions & Engagement.